End-to-end auditable voting: Use in elections

 The city of Takoma Park, Maryland used Scantegrity II for its 2009 and 2011 city elections.

 Helios has been used since 2009 by several organizations and universities for general elections, board elections, and student council elections.

 Wombat Voting was used in student council elections at the private research college Interdisciplinary Center Herzliya in 2011 and 2012, as well as in the primary elections for the Israeli political party Meretz in 2012.

 A modified version of Prêt à Voter was used as part of the vVote poll-site electronic voting system at the 2014 Victorian State Election in Australia.

 ElectionGuard was combined with a voting system from VotingWorks and used for the Fulton, Wisconsin spring primary election on February 18, 2020.

-The DRE-ip system was trialed in a polling station in Gateshead on 2 May 2019 as part of the 2019 United Kingdom local elections.
+A touch-screen based DRE-ip implementation was trialed in a polling station in Gateshead on 2 May 2019 as part of the 2019 United Kingdom local elections.
+A browser-based DRE-ip implementation was used in an online voting trial in October 2022 among the residents of New Town, Kolkata, India during the 2022 Durga Puja festival celebration.